Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 Breaking free from self-criticism is not about becoming delusional or lowering your standards.
 It's about becoming your own cheerleader instead of your own enemy.
 It's about replacing that harsh inner critic with a supportive inner coach.

-Change doesn't happen instantly, you've been practicing self-criticism for years, maybe decades.
+Change doesn't happen instantly.
+You've been practising self-criticism for years, maybe decades.
 Be patient with yourself as you learn new patterns.
 Every time you catch yourself being self-critical and choose compassion instead, you are rewiring your brain.

 Infographic visually explaining the cycle and practical ways to stop self-criticism